DAFoam/tutorials/README.md

 # DAFoam Tutorials

-This tutorial uses DAFoam v2.1.1.
+This tutorial uses the latest version of [DAFoam](https://github.com/mdolab/dafoam)

 Go to one of tutorial folders and run the optimization using the following command: